jsohlendorff/continuous_time_LTMLE/article.typ

 iteratively updates nuisance parameters by regressing back through the history.
 Both methods extend the original discrete-time iterative regression method introduced by @bangandrobins2005.
+A key advantage of using iterative regressions is that the resulting estimator will be less sensitive to/near practical positivity violations.

 A key innovation in our method is that these updates are performed by indexing backwards through the number of events rather than through calendar time.
 This then allows us to apply simple regression techniques